vintg/Trailblazer/README.md

 > Some usage instructions
 - pg:init drops and creates db tables in postgres
-- pg:create writes random data to a file(s) for each table
+- db:create writes random seed data to file(s) for each table up to 10M primary records
+- pg:write writes the seed data files to db
+- uri and keys in config file

 ## Requirements